lubinabhimata/CTF-Writeups/hackthebox/laboratory/README.md

 user.password = 'password'
 user.save
 ```
 >**NOTE: We could have just changed our user `test` to become admin and access `dexter`'s project using the Admin Area.
-I didn't know this when solving this box.**
+I didn't know this when solving this box. ( PLEASE DO THIS INSTEAD OF CHANGING THE PASSWORD SINCE IT CAN MESS THINGS UP FOR OTHER PEOPLE )**

 ![rails-console](./img/rails-console.png)